 - When getting back in bed, sit as close to the crease of the bed as possible and swing your legs up and over to avoid straining your core

 - Keep a toiletry bag on your table with chapstick, lotion, and whatever else you need close by

-Learning how to breastfeed can be tricky for new moms, but when you add in recovery from a c-section, breastfeeding can feel even more difficult.
+Learning how to breastfeed can be tricky for new moms, but breastfeeding can feel even more difficult when you add in recovery from a c-section.
 Try your best to remain patient with yourself and your new baby – you’re both learning and adjusting to an entirely new life!

 Should you decide to breastfeed, be sure to ask your nurse and hospital-provided lactation consultant for their assistance.
-They will be able to provide hands-on support and advice to help ensure latching and nursing are as enjoyable as possible.
+They will provide hands-on support and advice to help ensure latching and nursing are as enjoyable as possible.

 Read next: Breastfeeding Must-Haves for Nursing Moms

 You’re going to need different care items at the hospital than you will at home.